ericmichalski/Engine-Games-and-Art/Unreal Engine/Survive The Natural Disasters/README.md

 I also limited the amount of disasters (for release, but more could be added) as keeping it realistic is quite challenging.
 So, I incorporated a lightning storm, fire that burnt the environment, and a volcano launching magma rocks.

 This game took me around 158 hours to complete.
+I learned a great amount about performance and how to improve it, and Niagara in Unreal Engine.

 [Gameplay Trailer](https://youtu.be/w2lxDjaNTe0)